 Bat flower, or Tacca, is a plant that is native to warm, humid regions of Asia.
 It can grow to 36 inches (91 cm.) in height and bear huge 12 inch (31 cm.) flowers.
 The bizarre flowers are the real conversation starter and ender.
 The slightly creepy flowers boast two large, leathery flanking bracts which inform the notion that the bloom is bat-like.

 Bat flower propagation is generally from rhizomes or occasionally cuttings.
 Perfect conditions need to be met for growing bat flowers from seed, but it isn’t impossible.
 Many expert growers claim they get excellent germination from seed and have no problems, but other collectors express frustration with their green thumbs when trying to propagate from seed.
 Fortunately, the pods contain dozens of seeds, so if you get your hands on one, it never hurts to try.

 How to Grow Bat Flower from Seed

 The first step in growing bat flowers from seed is to acquire a mature seed pod.
-Pods should be allowed to mature and dry right on the plant for best chance of germination.
+Pods should be allowed to mature and dry right on the plant for the best chance of germination.